Parvoplaca tiroliensis: Similar species

 Athallia saxifragarum is a similar species with which Parvoplaca tirolensis might be confused.
 The former lichen is distinguished by its somewhat larger (0.4–1.0 mm wide) and more orange-coloured apothecial discs, and smaller ascospores (12–15 by 5–8 μm).

 Distribution

 The lichen was reported from Iran in 2022, where it was found growing on the oak tree bark in Mawat.
 In Greenland, it has been recorded on old bone in addition to plant remains, the latter substrate together with Caloplaca cerina.
+In 2025, P. tiroliensis was documented from Medny Island in the Russian Far East, where it was growing on bryophytes on siliceous rocks.
+Globally, the lichen is treated as an arctic-alpine species with a circumpolar distribution.